fetchrobotics/docs/source/mechanical_spec.rst

 Joint Limits and Types
 ++++++++++++++++++++++

-The position limits for the Fetch & Freight are specified below.
+The position limits for Fetch & Freight are specified below.
 These "hard limits" are the maximum travel for the mechanism.

 ====================== ========== =========== ==========